jsk-ros-pkg/jsk_aerial_robot/robots/beetle/README.md

 )
 ```

-### 4. catkin build the workspace again.
+### 4. catkin build the workspace.

 ```bash
 cd ~/path_to_ws
 catkin build
 ```

-### 5. If the building is successful, comment the code in step 4.
+### 5. If the building is successful, comment the code in step 3.

 ## Run the simulation